mtask/RuuviPi/README.md

 RuuviPi is a Flask based python application that provides JSON datasource to visualize data from [Ruuvi tags](https://ruuvi.com/) in [Grafana](https://grafana.com/).
+It's designed to work with [JSON plugin](https://grafana.com/grafana/plugins/simpod-json-datasource) for Grafana.

 # Deployment